leanprover-community/lean4-metaprogramming-book/md/main/elaboration.md

 A term elaborator may throw `Except.postpone`.
 This indicates that the term elaborator requires more information to continue its work.
-In order to represent this missing information, Lean uses so called synthetic meta variables.
+In order to represent this missing information, Lean uses so called synthetic metavariables.
 As you know from before, metavariables are holes in `Expr`s that are waiting to be filled in.
-Synthetic meta variables are different in that they have special methods that are used to solve them, registered in `SyntheticMVarKind`.
+Synthetic metavariables are different in that they have special methods that are used to solve them, registered in `SyntheticMVarKind`.
 Right now, there are four of these:
-- `typeClass`, the meta variable should be solved with typeclass synthesis
+- `typeClass`, the metavariable should be solved with typeclass synthesis
-- `coe`, the meta variable should be solved via coercion (a special case of typeclass)
+- `coe`, the metavariable should be solved via coercion (a special case of typeclass)
-- `tactic`, the meta variable is a tactic term that should be solved by running a tactic
+- `tactic`, the metavariable is a tactic term that should be solved by running a tactic
 - `postponed`, the ones that are created at `Except.postpone`

-Once such a synthetic meta variable is created, the next higher level term elaborator will continue.
+Once such a synthetic metavariable is created, the next higher level term elaborator will continue.
-At some point, execution of postponed meta variables will be resumed by the term elaborator, in hopes that it can now complete its execution.
+At some point, execution of postponed metavariables will be resumed by the term elaborator, in hopes that it can now complete its execution.
 We can try to see this in action with the following example: